stacks-network/stacks-core/README.md

 ## Mining

 Stacks tokens (STX) are mined by transferring BTC via PoX.
-To run as a miner, you should make sure to add the following config fields to your config file:
+To run as a miner you should make sure to add the following config fields to your config file:

 ```
 [node]